-The 13.4-mile, Dutchess Rail Trail Park will begin at the Walkway over the Hudson in the City of Poughkeepsie and follow the former Maybrook railroad r-o-w to the Old Hopewell Depot, just outside Hopewell Junction in the Town of East Fishkill.
+The 13.4-mile, Dutchess Rail Trail begins at the Walkway Over the Hudson State Park in the City of Poughkeepsie and heads south-east to its end at the Old Hopewell Depot, just outside Hopewell Junction in the Town of East Fishkill.

-Q. What type of surface does the trail have and what types of users are allowed?
+Q. What type of surface do these trails have and what types of users are allowed?

-The Dutchess Rail Trail Park has a consistent paved path at least ten foot in width for the entire length, but with additional width of pavement north of Route 55 in the Town of Poughkeepsie, and a parallel soft surface south of Diddell Road for those walkers, joggers and cyclists that prefer a soft surface.
-The trail is designed to be used by all non-motorized users.
+The Dutchess Rail Trail Park has a consistent paved path at least ten foot in width for the entire length, but with additional width of pavement north of Rt.
+55 in the Town of Poughkeepsie, and a parallel soft surface south of Diddell Road for those walkers, joggers and cyclists that prefer a soft surface.
+No horses or morotrized vehicles are permitted, with the exception of electric mobility wheelchairs.

-Q. How does the trail deal with road crossings?
+Q. How do these trails deal with road crossings?